dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 goals are in conflict, i.e., that achievement of one goal precludes another, such as backwards compatibility.

+### **Hybrid Authentication**

+One goal of hybrid signature schemes is security.
+As defined in [I-D.ietf-pquip-pqt-hybrid-terminology] hybrid authentication is the property that (cryptograpthic) authentication is achieved by the hybrid signature scheme provided that a least one component signature algorithm remains secure.
+There might be, however, other goals in competition with this one, such as backward-compatibility.
+Hybrid authentication is an umbrella term that encompassess more specific concepts of hybrid signature security.

-### **Unforgeability**
+### **Hybrid Unforgeability**

-One goal is security of hybrid signature schemes, in particular that EUF-CMA security is maintained as long as at least one of the component schemes is EUF-CMA secure.
-There might be, however, other goals in competition with this one, such as backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both
+Hybrid unforgeability is a specific type of hybrid authentication, where EUF-CMA security is maintained as long as at least one of the component schemes is EUF-CMA secure.
+As discussed above, this is incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both